Rainwater harvesting: History

 Around 300 BC, farming communities in Balochistan (now located in Pakistan, Afghanistan, and Iran), and Kutch, India, used rainwater harvesting for agriculture and many other uses.
 Rainwater harvesting was done by Chola kings as well.
 Rainwater from the Brihadeeswarar temple (located in Balaganapathy Nagar, Thanjavur, India) was collected in Shivaganga tank.
 During the later Chola period, the Vīrānam tank was built (1011 to 1037 AD) in the Cuddalore district of Tamil Nadu to store water for drinking and irrigation purposes.
 Vīrānam is a 16-km-long tank with a storage capacity of 1,465,000,000 cuft.

 Rainwater harvesting was also common in the Roman Empire.
 While Roman aqueducts are well-known, Roman cisterns were also commonly used and their construction expanded with the Empire.
 For example, in Pompeii, rooftop water storage was common before the construction of the aqueduct in the 1st century BC.
 This history continued with the Byzantine Empire; for example, the Basilica Cistern in Istanbul.

-Though little-known, for centuries the town of Venice depended on rainwater harvesting.
-The lagoon which surrounds Venice is brackish water, which is not suitable for drinking.
-The ancient inhabitants of Venice established a system of rainwater collection which was based on man-made insulated collection wells.
+Though little known, the town of Venice for centuries depended on rainwater harvesting.
+The lagoon surrounding Venice is brackish water, which is unsuitable for drinking.
+Venice's ancient inhabitants established a rainwater collection system based on man-made insulated collection wells.
 Water percolated down the specially designed stone flooring, and was filtered by a layer of sand, then collected at the bottom of the well.
-Later, as Venice acquired territories on the mainland, it started to import water by boat from local rivers, but the wells remained in use and were especially important in the time of war when access to the mainland water could be blocked by an enemy.
+Later, as Venice acquired territories on the mainland, it started to import water by boat from local rivers.
+Still, the wells remained in use and were especially important in times of war when an enemy could block access to the mainland water.

+Urban implementation

+In urban areas, rainwater harvesting systems are integrated into building designs to reduce runoff and supplement water supply.
+Cities like Melbourne and Singapore have adopted policies encouraging rainwater collection in residential and commercial buildings.